Maranta leuconeura is known by the common name “Prayer Plant.” The reason why?

 New pink shoots will eventually grow.
 Some plants rest once a year, others may stay vigorous for two or three years.

-If young leaves turn brown, the plants may be receiving too much hot sunlight.
+If young leaves turn brown, your prayer plants may be receiving too much hot sunlight.
 A stuffy, hot room with no moisture in the air will cause portions of houseplant leaves to turn brown.

 Soil For Maranta